5 Tips For Better Digestion & Less Bloat

 3. Drink More Water

-By staying hydrated, you'll dull your appetite and flush out your digestive system.
+By staying hydrated, you'll dull your appetite and help to flush out your digestive system properly.

-Learn more in Water: Nature’s Best & Why It’s Critical To Life
+Learn more in our blog, Water: Nature’s Best & Why It’s Critical To Life

-Eating more organic fruits, vegetables, nuts, seeds and herbs is essential if you want to improve digestion and avoid bloating.
+Eating more fresh, seasonal fruits, vegetables, nuts, seeds and herbs is essential if you want to improve your digestion and help to avoid bloating.

-These foods satiate your body and appetite because of their nutrient density and ability to be absorbed rapidly by your cells.
+These foods satiate your body and appetite because of their nutrient quality and density and because they're quickly assimilated by your cells.

 - Cilantro (Coriander Leaf)